chinapedia/wikipedia.abstract.en/Page/Crossbow.md

 Medieval Europe

-Balestriere1.jpg drawing his bow behind his pavise.
+drawing his bow behind his pavise.
 A hook on the end of a strap on his belt engages the bowstring.
-Holding the crossbow down by putting his foot through the stirrup, he draws the bow by straightening his legs]]DaVinci_Crossbow.JPG, c.
+Holding the crossbow down by putting his foot through the stirrup, he draws the bow by straightening his legs]], c.
 1500]]References to the crossbow are basically nonexistent in Europe from the 5th century until the 10th century.
 There is however a depiction of a crossbow as a hunting weapon on four Pictish stones from early medieval Scotland (6th to 9th centuries): St. Vigeans no. 1, Glenferness, Shandwick, and Meigle.[41]

 The crossbow reappeared again in 947 as a French weapon during the siege of Senlis and again in 984 at the siege of Verdun.
 They were used at the battle of Hastings in 1066 and by the 12th century it had become a common battlefield weapon.[42]
 The earliest extant European crossbow remains to date were found at Lake Paladru and has been dated to the 11th century.